Picture Perfect Postcard of Erosion from the North Rim of the Grand Canyon

 Finding the Phantom Railroad

 The maps on a GPS include railroad lines that no longer exist.
 If you follow one of those lines in your car you’ll notice out of use trestles, railroad ties, and older buildings that were first there with the railroad.
-The only explanation I have for why these spurs are included on a GPS is that they’re U.S. Geological Survey maps and the government assumed railroad lines exist forever; and in this sense, they do.
+The only explanation I have for why these spurs are included on a GPS is that they’re U.S. Geological Survey maps, and the government assumed railroad lines exist forever.
+In this sense, they do.

 A species is revitalized from extinction?

 Can a species evolve a second time?
 More specifically, if a species were to be driven to extinction by man’s adulteration of habitat, would the reintroduction of the finer environment that allowed for its creation, allow for its re-creation?
 Likewise, can the natural, genetic alteration that created a new species, happen once more?

 Because genetic mutations have been shown to be random, yet represent only a small portion of the specimen’s genetic blueprint (or genome), the odds of a complete revitalization of a species must be small, yet still possible.

 This, of course, is not meant as apologetics for decimating flora and fauna.
 Those forays on Mother Nature damage the interdependent, global ecosystem, and will likely prevent return to its pristine state.
 Rather it is the hope that species already extinct, when given suitable environs, have a chance of again populating the earth.